title. Training "Toto"

 with help from.
 Polly Rothstein

-What an exciting phone call that was!
+What an exciting phone call to get!
 A fellow trainer called me in February of 2016 and asked if I might know of any dog that might want to play "Toto" in an upcoming high school production.
 I knew just the dog!
 Meet Darwin, a perfect candidate for the role.

 Polly and Darwin, Spring 2016

-Darwin’s owner and I are thrilled at the prospect of his debut.
-We are provided with a list of behaviors that Darwin will need to be proficient with in his role as Toto.
-Surprisingly, our Toto will not have to spend any time being carried in a basket, nor even ride on a bike - but he will need to follow along in step with Dorothy et al as they make their way along their adventurous path.
+Darwin’s owner and I were thrilled at the prospect of his debut.
+We were given a list of behaviors that Darwin would need to be proficient as "Toto".
+Surprisingly, our Toto did not have to spend any time being carried in a basket, nor did he have to learn how to ride on a bike - but he did need to follow along in step with "Dorothy" and her friends as they made their way along their adventurous path.
 My job was to prepare Darwin for this role so that the on and offstage atmosphere would not be stressful to him.
 We started this by inviting Kayla to visit Darwin in Polly’s home several times before rehearsals begin.
 These first meetings were such fun for both of them, and key to our goal in having a happy dog in the show.